 If you don't want to deal with paint black fabric and lace is an option.
 Borders can easily be added if you choose to do so.
-I suggest using Lite Steam-a-Seam 2 fusible web for this project.
+I suggest using Lite Steam-a-Seam 2 fusible web for this project (4 to 6 yards).

 - Style: Landscape art quilt